mozilla/cargo-vet/book/src/design-choice-faq.md

 know or by a well-known member the community, in which case you might see low value in an additional audit.
-In this situation, you are of course free to simply leave the crate in the `unaudited` list indefinitely, perhaps with a note indicating that this specific audit is a low priority.
+In this situation, you are of course free to simply leave the crate in the `unaudited` list indefinitely, perhaps with a `suggest = false` and note indicating that this specific audit is a low priority.

 There are, of course, dangers in being too permissive in these cases.
 Crates are often a collaborative effort, and it may not be the case that this trusted